 - How to bake a cake without eggs: Women, housewives.

 If your long-tail keyword strategy is more transparent, you can reveal more hidden information about your target audiences, such as demography, geography, interests, and behavioral stats.

 It’s all about your keyword strategy.
 As we expected, without long-tail keywords, it isn’t easy to count the profit for keywords.
 Here’s a chart that demonstrates the effectiveness of long-tail keywords.
 Learn more about the importance of using long-tail keywords in your content over here.

 How to Find Long Tail Keywords

-Now since you know what long tail keywords are and the benefits of using them on your content, let’s move into the next segment: How to find long-tail keywords
+Now that you know what long-tail keywords are and the benefits of using them on your content let’s move into the next segment: How to find long-tail keywords.

 In my previous articles, I explained how to find long-tail keywords with higher search volume and rank on Google.
 It’s specifically tailored towards competitor long tail keywords research.
 But, in today’s article, I will show you how to find lengthier keywords with several methods.